A Long Return: Production

 Lynne Frederick got the part of Anna largely because she had the ability to cry out of either eye on cue.
 Due to the production's low budget, many of the outfits that Frederick wore in the film were from her own personal wardrobe.
 She recycled some of these outfits a year later when she starred in the film Schizo (1976).

-Frederick herself did all her own singing for the film's English soundtrack.
+Alibe Parsons dubbed Frederick’s singing voice for the English soundtrack.
 The songs on the Spanish soundtrack were performed by vocalist, Mariví Navarrete.
 The film's score never had an official soundtrack release and, like the movie, remains obscure.

 The film was shot in Madrid, Segovia, Venice and Mallorca, in 1975.

 Release

 A Long Return was released in Spain on 26 May 1975.
 In Italy it was released under the title "A Venezia muore un'estate".
 One alternate English title it was released under was "A Long Returning".